-Unstable market and economic conditions may have serious adverse consequences on our business, financial condition and share price.
+Unstable market We will need to grow the size of our organization, and economic conditions we may have serious adverse consequences on our business, financial condition and share price. experience difficulties in managing this growth.

-As widely reported, global credit and financial markets have experienced volatility and disruptions in the past several years and especially in 2020, 2021 and 2022 due to the impacts of the COVID-19 pandemic, and, more recently, the Israel-Hamas war, the ongoing conflict between Ukraine and Russia and the global impact of restrictions and sanctions imposed on Russia, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+As widely reported, global credit of March 31, 2024 we had 52 full-time employees.
+As our development, manufacturing and commercialization plans and strategies develop and we continue our operations as a public company, we expect to need and are actively recruiting additional managerial, operational, sales, marketing, financial markets have experienced volatility and disruptions in the past several years and especially in 2020, 2021 and 2022 due to the impacts other personnel.
+Future growth would impose significant added responsibilities on members of the COVID-19 pandemic, and, more recently, the Israel-Hamas war, the ongoing conflict between Ukraine and Russia and the global impact of restrictions and sanctions imposed on Russia, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 Moreover, the global impacts of the Israel-Hamas war are still unknown.
 There can be no assurances that further deterioration in credit and financial markets and confidence in economic conditions will not occur.
 For example, U.S. debt ceiling and budget deficit concerns have increased the possibility of additional credit-rating downgrades and economic slowdowns, or a recession in the United States.
 Although U.S. lawmakers passed legislation to raise the federal debt ceiling on multiple occasions, including a suspension of the federal debt ceiling in June 2023, ratings agencies have lowered or threatened to lower the long-term sovereign credit rating on the United States.
 The impact of this or any further downgrades to the U.S. government's sovereign credit rating or its perceived creditworthiness could adversely affect the U.S. and global financial markets and economic conditions.
 Absent further quantitative easing by the Federal Reserve, these developments could cause interest rates and borrowing costs to rise, which may negatively impact our results of operations or financial condition.
-Moreover, disagreement over the federal budget has caused the U.S. federal government to shut down for periods of time.
-Our general business strategy may be adversely affected by any such continued adverse political conditions, economic downturn, volatile business environment or continued unpredictable and unstable market conditions.
-If the current equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
-Failure to secure any necessary financing in a timely manner and on favorable terms could have a material adverse effect on our growth strategy, financial performance and share price and could require us to delay or abandon clinical development plans.
+Moreover, disagreement over the federal budget has caused the U.S. federal government to shut down for periods of time, management, including: